harness/developer-hub/docs/feature-flags/ff-build-pipeline/build-feature-flag-pipeline.md

 ## Create a pipeline

-This topic assumes you have a [project](/docs/feature-flags/ff-creating-flag/create-a-project#create-a-project) set up.
+This topic assumes you have already set up a [project](/docs/feature-flags/ff-creating-flag/create-a-project#create-a-project).

 To create a pipeline for Feature Flags: